 Worried that your children will have a hard time getting into college if you homeschool?
 Fear not!
 Homeschoolers are not only being accepted into the colleges of their choice, their acceptance rate by desirable colleges and universities exceeds that of the general public.
 Some universities have gone so far as to create guidelines expressly for home-educated students, helping them plan the portfolios they will submit in lieu of typical public school transcripts.

-As we prepare our children for the purpose for which they will be called, we can rest easy knowing that homeschooling will in no way limit their options.
+As we prepare our children to go out into the world, we can rest easy knowing that homeschooling will in no way limit their options.
 If our children have been trained in a learning lifestyle, then their education will have only just begun!

-Helps and resources for the upper grades and beyond at our DIYHomeschooler site.
+Helps and resources for the upper grades and beyond.

 Fall 2004 article in the Journal of College Admission.
-“Numerous studies, employing various psychological constructs and measures, show the home-educated are developing at least as well, and often better than, those who attend institutional schools.”
+“Numerous studies, employing various psychological constructs and measures, show the home-educated are developing at least as well [as], and often better than, those who attend institutional schools.”

 Thoughts from a veteran homeschool mom about higher education, having sent two off to college, and her reasons for considering different plans for her remaining children at home.
 “I am no longer interested in thrusting them right back into the world’s definition of success.”